-Reduce the likelihood of resident harm associated with the use of anticoagulant therapy.

-Note: This requirement applies only to organizations that provide anticoagulant therapy and/or long-term anticoagulation prophylaxis (for example, atrial fibrillation) where the clinical expectation is that the resident's laboratory values for coagulation will remain outside normal values.
-This requirement does not apply to routine situations in which short-term prophylactic anticoagulation is used for venous thrombo-embolism prevention (for example, related to procedures or hospitalization) and the clinical expectation is that the resident's laboratory values for coagulation will remain within, or close to, normal values.
+Reduce the likelihood of harm to patients and residents associated with the use of anticoagulant therapy.
+Note: This requirement applies only to organizations that provide anticoagulant therapy and/or long-term anticoagulation prophylaxis (for example, atrial fibrillation) where the clinical expectation is that the patient's or resident's laboratory values for coagulation will remain outside normal values.
+This requirement does not apply to routine situations in which short-term prophylactic anticoagulation is used for venous thrombo-embolism prevention (for example, related to procedures or hospitalization) and the clinical expectation is that the patient's or resident's laboratory values for coagulation will remain within, or close to, normal values.

 Anticoagulation therapy can be used as therapeutic treatment for a number of conditions, the most common of which are atrial fibrillation, deep vein thrombosis, pulmonary embolism, and mechanical heart valve implant.
-However, it is important to note that anticoagulation medications are more likely than others to cause harm due to complex dosing, insufficient monitoring, and inconsistent resident compliance.
-This National Patient Safety Goal has great potential to positively impact the safety of residents on this class of medications and result in better outcomes.
+However, it is important to note that anticoagulation medications are more likely than others to cause harm due to complex dosing, insufficient monitoring, and inconsistent patient or resident compliance.
+This National Patient Safety Goal has great potential to positively impact the safety of patients and residents on this class of medications and result in better outcomes.

-To achieve better resident outcomes, resident education is a vital component of an anticoagulation therapy program.
-Effective anticoagulation resident education includes face-to-face interaction with a trained professional who works closely with residents to be sure that they understand the risks involved with anticoagulation therapy, the precautions they need to take, and the need for regular International Normalized Ratio (INR) monitoring.
-The use of standardized practices for anticoagulation therapy that include resident involvement can reduce the risk of adverse drug events associated with heparin (unfractionated), low molecular weight heparin, and warfarin.
+To achieve better patient and resident outcomes, patient and resident education is a vital component of an anticoagulation therapy program.
+Effective anticoagulation education includes face-to-face interaction with a trained professional who works closely with patients and residents to be sure that they understand the risks involved with anticoagulation therapy, the precautions they need to take, and the need for regular International Normalized Ratio (INR) monitoring.
+The use of standardized practices for anticoagulation therapy that include patient and resident involvement can reduce the risk of adverse drug events associated with heparin (unfractionated), low molecular weight heparin, and warfarin.

-1. Use only oral unit-dose products, prefilled syringes, or premixed infusion bags when these types of products are available.
-Note: For pediatric residents, prefilled syringe products should be used only if specifically designed for children.

-- 2. Use approved protocols for the initiation and maintenance of anticoagulant therapy. - 3.
-Before starting a resident on warfarin, assess the resident's baseline coagulation status; for all residents receiving warfarin therapy, use a current International Normalized Ratio (INR) to adjust this therapy.
+- Use only oral unit-dose products, prefilled syringes, or premixed infusion bags when these types of products are available.
+Note: For pediatric patients and residents, prefilled syringe products should be used on - Note: For pediatric patients and residents, prefilled syringe products should be used only if specifically designed for children. - 2.
+Use approved protocols for the initiation and maintenance of anticoagulant therapy. - 3.
+Before starting a patient or resident on warfarin, assess the patient's or resident's baseline coagulation status; for all patients and residents receiving warfarin therapy, use a current International Normalized Ratio (INR) to adjust this therapy.
 The baseline status and current INR are documented in the clinical record.

-Note: The resident's baseline coagulation status can be assessed in a number of ways, including through a laboratory test or by identifying risk factors such as age, weight, bleeding tendency, and genetic factors.
+Note: The patient's or resident's baseline coagulation status can be assessed in a - Note: The patient's or resident's baseline coagulation status can be assessed in a number of ways, including through a laboratory test or by identifying risk factors such as age, weight, bleeding tendency, and genetic factors. - 4.
+Use authoritative resources to manage potential food and drug interactions for patients and residents receiving warfarin. - 5.
+When heparin is administered intravenously and continuously, use programmable pumps in order to provide consistent and accurate dosing. - 6.
+A written policy addresses baseline and ongoing laboratory tests that are required for anticoagulants. - 7.
+Provide education regarding anticoagulant therapy to prescribers, staff, patients, residents, and families.
+Patient/resident/family education includes the following: - The importance of follow-up monitoring - Compliance - Drug-food interactions - The potential for adverse drug reactions and interactions

-- R A ß

-- 4. Use authoritative resources to manage potential food and drug interactions for residents receiving warfarin.5.
-When heparin is administered intravenously and continuously, use programmable pumps

-- R A 3

-- 6. A written policy addresses baseline and ongoing laboratory tests that are required for anticoagulants.

-- R A D 3

-- 7. Provide education regarding anticoagulant therapy to prescribers, staff, residents, and families.
-Resident/family education includes the following:

-- R C 0 3

-- The importance of follow-up monitoring

-- Compliance

-- Drug-food interactions

-- The potential for adverse drug reactions and interactions

-in order to provide consistent and accurate dosing.

-Long Term Care National Patient Safety Goals Medicare/Medicaid Certification-based Option

-Effective January 1, 2016